DevExpress/devextreme-ui-template-gallery/packages/metadata/descriptions/react/analytics-dashboard.md

-The DevExpress React Overview Dashboard template helps you construct a high-level dashboard UI layout in an React-powered BI or analytics application.
+The DevExtreme React Overview Dashboard template helps you construct a high-level dashboard UI layout in an React-powered BI or analytics application.

 ## UI Components